nestorrente/erdiagram/docs/Database_model.md

 ## Entities

-Each entity defined in the input _entity-relationship model_ will be modelled as a table in the _database model_.
-In the same way, every entity property will be modelled as a column of that table.
+Each entity defined in the input _entity-relationship model_ will be modeled as a table in the _database model_.
+In the same way, every entity property will be modeled as a column of that table.

 ### Property modifiers

 #### Optional modifier

 _ERDiagram_ defines all database columns as `NOT NULL` by default.
-However, properties defined using the optional modifier will be modelled as _nullable_ columns, so `NOT NULL` statement will not be used on its definition.
+However, properties defined using the optional modifier will be modeled as _nullable_ columns, so `NOT NULL` statement will not be used on its definition.

 #### Unique modifier

-Properties defined using the unique modifier will be modelled by adding a `UNIQUE` constraint to that column.
+Properties defined using the unique modifier will be modeled by adding a `UNIQUE` constraint to that column.

 #### Auto-incremental modifier

-Properties defined using the auto-incremental modifier will be modelled as `AUTO_INCREMENTAL` columns.
+Properties defined using the auto-incremental modifier will be modeled as `AUTO_INCREMENTAL` columns.

 _Note: as some database engines don't support the `AUTO_INCREMENTAL` modifier, ERDiagram will try to emulate the same behavior using a combination of a `SEQUENCE` and a `DEFAULT` value in the database engines that support those features._

 ### Entity identifier property

-The identifier property of the entity will be modelled as a `NOT_NULL` and `AUTO_INCREMENTAL` column.
+The identifier property of the entity will be modeled as a `NOT_NULL` and `AUTO_INCREMENTAL` column.
 Moreover, it will be also defined as the `PRIMARY KEY` (a.k.a. `IDENTIFIER`) of the table.

 ## Relationships